oisdk/masters-thesis/esop-2024/response.markdown

     = ∀ (x y : Discrete A) → x ≡ y

-Meaning that, when trying to prove that the type `Discrete A` is a proposition, we have available to us two proofs that `A` is discrete.
+Meaning that, when trying to prove that the type `Discrete A` is a proposition, we have available to us two proofs that `A` is discrete, so we can indeed rely on `A` being a set in this context.

 >   The statement of Lemma 2.5
 >   seems to suppose A is a set however, so this last part of the proof isn’t